The Final Battles

 treading the winepress

 As is written in the Book of Revelation, John envisioned the future return of the Lord Jesus—the “Faithful and True” and the “King of kings and Lord of lords”—to earth as the Rider on a white horse, with the armies of heaven following Him (Revelation 19:11-14).
-We know that this is Jesus, the “Word of God” (19:13b), because John previously had described Him as being “the Word” in John 1:1-18.
+We know that this is Jesus, the “Word of God” (19:13b), because John previously had described Him as being “the Word” (John 1:1,14).

-Besides coming to rule and reign on the earth, John described that Jesus will have another very specific mission:
+Besides coming to rule and reign on the earth, John described that Jesus will have yet another very specific mission (which is what the first verse of the song “Battle Hymn of the Republic” is referring to):

 He treads the winepress of the fury of the wrath of God Almighty (Revelation 19:15c).

 John did not see Jesus being still or passive.
 Rather, John noted that “he judges and makes war” (Revelation 19:11b).
-Evidently, John observed Jesus as He was making war in this vision of the future, since John saw Jesus’ “robe dipped in blood” (19:13a).
+Evidently, John observed Jesus in the process of making war in this vision of the future, since John saw Jesus’ “robe dipped in blood” (19:13a).
 Furthermore, Jesus was seen to be wielding a “sharp sword with which to strike down the nations” (19:15a).

 The great Old Testament prophet Isaiah foretold this same scene of the future, including the crimson (red) garments, the treading of the winepress, and the Lord’s sword (Isaiah 63:1-6, 34:5,6).
-From the first of these two passages (63:1a), we can see that Jesus’ future “touchdown” back on earth will be at or near Bozrah (in Jordan), which is the ancient capital city of Edom and is about 26 miles south-southeast of the Dead Sea, near Petra.
+From these two passages (63:1a, 34:6b), we can see that Jesus’ future “touchdown” back on earth will be at or near Bozrah (in Jordan), which is the ancient capital city of Edom and is about 26 miles south-southeast of the Dead Sea, near Petra.

 John foretold Jesus’ return in three parallel passages: